Avoid addictive opioids- choose Physical Therapy for safe pain management

-October is National Physical Therapy Month, and the Physical Therapy Department at Crossing Rivers Health is joining their physical therapy colleagues nationwide, in putting a spotlight on the opioid abuse epidemic.
-The destructive power of the drugs, often prescribed to treat pain, has been felt from rural to urban areas and across all social and economic classes.
+Prairie du Chien - October is National Physical Therapy Month, and the Physical Therapy Department at Crossing Rivers Health is joining their physical therapy colleagues nationwide, in putting a spotlight on the opioid abuse epidemic.
+The destructive power of these drugs, often prescribed to treat pain, has been felt from rural to urban areas and across all social and economic classes.

-“We want to help educate people, and to help raise awareness about the risks of opioids,” states Tom Wilkes, Director with Crossing Rivers Health Physical Therapy.
-“No one wants to live in pain.
-But no one should put their health at risk in an effort to be pain free.
+“We want to help educate people, and to help raise awareness about the risks of opioids,” states Tom Wilkes, Rehabilitation Services Director at Crossing Rivers Health.
+“No one wants to live in pain, but no one should put their health at risk in an effort to be pain-free.
 Opioids come with numerous serious side effects.
 We urge the public to consider physical therapy as a safe alternative for the treatment of pain.”

 Whereas opioids only mask the sensation of pain, physical therapists treat pain through movement.
 Strengthening and flexibility exercises can help improve movement, reducing the stress and strain on your body and ultimately decreasing pain.
 The Crossing Rivers Health Physical Therapy team offers many specialty treatment options including dry needling, a technique that uses a solid filament needle to treat muscle trigger points which are creating pain and discomfort.

 “When an individual begins physical therapy, we work with them to create a comprehensive plan that will meet their individual goals,” Wilkes explained.
 “By combining multiple therapies, we are able to help our patients improve strength, balance, endurance, and flexibility, which ultimately makes it easier for them to perform daily tasks.”

 Physical therapists assist in the recovery from work-related injuries and can help those who have experienced strokes, back pain, orthopedic surgeries, impaired mobility, and strength and balance deficits.